sheroz/gitlab-bulk-clone/README.md

 # gitlab-bulk-clone

-Locally synchronizes all projects in the given GitLab group
+Bulk clones all repos in the given GitLab group.
+Supports recursive groups

 ## Create a configuration